jameshughes89/cs101/site/topics/strings/strings.rst

 .. note::

     In the ``vertical_print_for`` example, the use of the variable name ``char`` in the ``for`` loop is arbitrary.
-It is justa variable name and is not required to be ``char`` simply because the things in the string are characters.
+It is just a variable name and is not required to be ``char`` simply because the things in the string are characters.
 I just chose ``char`` since it is an appropriate name for the variable.
 For example, the following code would work just fine: